 Though pituitary tumors are seldom cancerous, they can cause a wide range of body-wide symptoms as they affect hormone production.
-At Cerebrum MD located near Tyson's Corner, Vienna, Virginia, Joseph Watson, MD, specializes in the surgical removal of pituitary adenomas.
+At Cerebrum MD located near Northern Virginia and Greater DC area, Joseph Watson, MD, specializes in the surgical removal of pituitary adenomas.
 Dr. Watson has treated more than 1,000 patients with pituitary tumors, published scientific articles on pituitary disease and surgery, and co-authored a chapter on pituitary tumor disease.
 If you have questions about your symptoms, call the office.

 Your pituitary gland is attached to the underside of your brain, where it controls the release of hormones throughout your body.
 The pituitary gland regulates most body functions, including growth and development.